Just drop us a message and we’ll contact you

 Yes.
 Unfortunately collectibility deteriorates significantly once the debt is over 12 months old.
-To ensure we’re able to maintain the highest levels of service for all of our customers, we are unable to accept debts which are older than 12 months.
+To ensure we’re able to maintain the highest levels, we reserve the right to decline debts older than 12 months.

 Ko-bolt specialise in business-to-business debt resolution.
-We are unable to offer our services for debts owed by individuals (members the public), which includes sole traders.
+We are unable to offer our services for debts owed by individuals (members the public).

 Individual debt placements must exceed £500.

 The buyer is encouraged to pay directly to Ko-bolt.
-This gives us transparency of the incoming payments which means we don’t have to bother you to find out if you’ve been paid.
+This gives us transparency of the incoming payments which means we don’t have to confirm with you if you’ve been paid, speeding up the process.
 Some buyers will pay you directly despite our instructions.
 Please let us know as soon as this happens so that we can apply the payment to their account and cease activity – this is very important to the buyer-supplier relationship retention strategy.